 Improving living conditions

 Let's start with a general overview.
-Admittedly, the Covid-19 crisis will leave deep scars on the country's economic reality and has unfortunately reinforced exclusion, but until then Peru was a country that was getting better and better, if the figures are to be believed.
-But it never managed to completely close the gaps.
-Fertility, for example, has been 2.2 children per woman for several years now, a far cry from the large families of previous generations.
+Admittedly, the Covid-19 crisis will leave deep scars on the country's economic reality and has unfortunately reinforced exclusion, but up until now Peru was a country that was getting better and better, if the figures are to be believed.
+But it never managed to close the gaps completely.
+Fertility, for example, has been 2.2 children per woman for several years, a far cry from the large families of previous generations.
 Infant mortality is around 16 ‰.
 Life expectancy averages 73 years (it was 76 in 2019).
 Although still far from the levels of developed countries, these figures mark a positive trend of steadily improving living conditions.
 The cultural level of the population has risen significantly, from an illiteracy rate of 40% in 1961 to less than 5% according to recent figures.

 Not everyone is equal, and it is access to services that still distinguishes some Peruvians from others.
 Drinking water was available in 89.1% of households in 2023, but electricity is only really constant in 50% of homes.
 However, mobile telephony has exploded, with coverage of over 90% of the country, and 77% of the population now has access to the Internet.
 The use of social networks and WhatsApp is an unprecedented digital revolution on a national scale.